 She taught me how to make her Parker House Rolls, which are so wonderful.
 Each year when I make the recipe for Thanksgiving and Christmas, I try to achieve results like hers.
 I've always fallen short, but I keep on trying.

 My mother tells me that she could make divinity just using a spoon.
 I've burned out mixers trying to make divinity, and only made it successfully when I finally got a heavy-duty stand mixer!

-I think it's so important to pass recipes along from grandmothers, mothers, and aunts.
+I think it's so important to pass recipes along from our family members.
 These handwritten notes on scraps of paper are pieces of our history.
 If you're lucky enough to still have your relatives around, ask them about their favorite recipes and write them down!
 Pay careful attention to what they say, and be sure to ask if they have any tips for making these recipes or for cooking in general.
 You could make it a family project, and get your kids involved too.

 This holiday season, think about your relatives, whether long lost or present and celebrate their lives and memories with special recipes.
 And if you don't have family recipes, you can borrow mine and start your own traditions.

 This is the secret recipe for the lightest rolls you will ever eat.
 Follow the instructions carefully.
 And enjoy them with any dinner.

 I crave this recipe every year when picnic time rolls around, but they're also great for the holidays.
 A slightly chewy cake is cut into squares, frosted with vanilla frosting and rolled in chopped peanuts (salted or not; your choice!)
 My Grandmother would make it for picnics, along with potato salad, baked chicken, and some gelatin salads.
 Simply spectacular.

 - Grandma's Sugar Cookies